CIS-Fall-2022/project-cis_4339_project_26/backend/README.md

 ```

 ### Before startup
-Setup a .env file with the following variables, e.g.:
+Setup a .env file with the following variables listed below.
+The organization variable listed is what was used during the Postman endpoint testing.
+Please use it if necessary to test out endpoints.

 ```
 MONGO_URL = mongodb+srv://Admin:CIS4339@atlascluster.nftbill.mongodb.net/GlobalPlatform